Mississippi is the poorest state in the country — with both the lowest median household income and highest poverty rate among states. 1

 In order to qualify for Medicaid, you must be either pregnant, have a disability or be responsible for children under 19 years of age, or be 65 years of age or older.

-As Mississippi is not expanding Medicaid coverage, Medicaid eligibility for parents remains very low at 27% of poverty — that’s about $5,300 a year for a single mother of two.
-However, you may purchase insurance through Marketplace with premium tax credits that lower the cost of insurance.
+As Mississippi is not expanding Medicaid coverage, Medicaid eligibility for parents remains very low at $21% of poverty.
+You may, however, purchase insurance through Marketplace with premium tax credits that lower the cost of insurance.

-Health Benefits is free or low cost insurance for children and teens in Mississippi.
-It provides health, dental and vision coverage to uninsured children who do not qualify for Medicaid.
+Mississippi provides health coverage for uninsured children through CHIP.
+It provides health, dental and vision coverage to uninsured children up to age 19 who do not qualify for Medicaid.

 There are no premiums or deductibles, although there may be a small co-payment for some services for higher-income families on CHIP.